MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/preparing-to-use-the-batching-tutorial.md

 ---
 description: "Learn more about: Preparing to Use the Batching Tutorial"
-title: "Preparing to Use the Batching Tutorial | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Preparing to Use the Batching Tutorial"

+ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "batching tutorial, pre-requisites" ms.assetid: 27ae89ca-63f4-41d4-8228-ddc871ad041e
 caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Preparing to Use the Batching Tutorial
 Before you can use the Batching tutorial, you must perform the tasks in this section.